DataIntellectTech/TorQ/docs/dataaccess.md

 # Usage

-When using the API to send queries direct to a process, the overarching function is getdata. getdata is a dynamic, lightweight function which takes in a uniform dictionary type (see table below) and the above configuration to build a process bespoke query.
+When using the API to send queries direct to a process, the overarching function is getdata. getdata is a dynamic, lightweight function which takes in a uniform dictionary (see table below) and the above configuration to build a process bespoke query.
 Input consistency permits the user to disregard the pragmatics described in `tableproperties.csv` allowing `getdata` to be called either directly within a process or via `.dataccess.getdata` (discussed in the gateway).

 The getdata function is split into three sub functions: checkinputs, extractqueryparams and queryorder.
 Checkinputs checks if the input dictionary is valid; extractqueryparams converts the arguments into q-SQL and queryorder is the API's query optimiser (See Debugging and Optimisation).